Alex Verdugo: New York Yankees

 On December 5, 2023, the Red Sox traded Verdugo to the New York Yankees for Richard Fitts, Greg Weissert, and Nicholas Judice.

 After struggling to start the 2024 season and continuing to experience the skin issues and pain which had been present in his hands since 2021, Verdugo submitted to an allergy test during the All-Star break.
 It was determined that he was allergic to the cobalt and chromate in his batting gloves.
 Verdugo played in 149 games for the Yankees in 2024, batting .233/.291/.356 with 13 home runs and 61 RBI.
 Verdugo was the final out of the 2024 World Series, striking out against Walker Buehler.
 After the season, he became a free agent.

 Atlanta Braves

 On March 20, 2025, Verdugo signed a one-year, $1.5 million contract with the Atlanta Braves.
 He subsequently consented to being optioned to the Triple-A Gwinnett Stripers to begin the season, in order to get in shape after missing spring training.
 Verdugo joined the active roster on April 17.
 He appeared in 56 games for the Braves, slashing .239/.296/.289 with no home runs and 12 RBI.
 On July 2, Verdugo was designated for assignment by Atlanta.
 He was released by the Braves after clearing waivers on July 5.

+San Diego Padres

+On March 1, 2026, Verdugo signed a minor league contract with the San Diego Padres.
+He did not make an appearance during his time with the organization, and was released on May 11.
+Concurrently, it was announced that Verdugo would require season-ending surgery to repair a recent shoulder injury.